mehulagg/gitlab/doc/user/project/clusters/serverless/index.md

 ## Installing Knative via GitLab's Kubernetes integration

-NOTE: **Note:**
 The minimum recommended cluster size to run Knative is 3-nodes, 6 vCPUs, and 22.50 GB memory. **RBAC must be enabled.**

 1. [Add a Kubernetes cluster](../add_remove_clusters.md).
 1. Select the **Applications** tab and scroll down to the Knative app section.
 Enter the domain to be used with